Teaching Visa Sponsorship Jobs in Indiana

 Are there state-specific factors that affect teaching visa sponsorship in Indiana?

 Indiana requires all K-12 teachers to hold a valid Indiana teaching license, which international candidates must obtain before or alongside any visa process.
 Certain shortage areas, including special education and secondary STEM subjects, receive priority consideration under state hiring incentives, which can improve sponsorship willingness among districts.
-University roles are generally less affected by state licensure requirements but do follow federal prevailing wage rules for H-1B petitions.
+University roles are generally less affected by state licensure requirements but do follow federal prevailing wage rules for H-1B visa petitions.

 What is the prevailing wage for sponsored teaching jobs in Indiana?